zac-heisey/bodywise-v2/nutrition-coaching.md

 ### **WHAT TO EXPECT**

 * One-on-one sessions with our certified health and wellness coaches
-* Comprehensive review of your current eating and lifestyle habits
+* A comprehensive review of your current eating and lifestyle habits
-* Analysis of anticipated challenges and desired outcomes
+* Discover the "why" behind your health goals and how to achieve them
-* Development of strategies for meal planning, healthy grocery shopping and easy to make recipes for a busy life
+* Strategies for meal planning, healthy grocery shopping and easy to make recipes for a busy life
-* Establishment of a customized plan for your health and nutrition goals
-* Specific advice and recommendations for step-by-step, easily integrated food and lifestyle changes
+* Customized advice and recommendations for step-by-step, easily integrated food and lifestyle changes to reach your health and wellness goals
 * Discounted personal training packages available

 ### **HOW TO GET STARTED**